yezhenqing/spatial-live/_sources/guide.rst.txt

   The JSON file is an optional component but proves valuable when annotating regions of interest (ROI) on the image.
   Each feature within the JSON file must contain two mandatory keys ("id" and "group") in the "properties" field.
-It is worth noting that spatial-live supports multiple JSON files, and these files should be placed within the same "json" folder for easy integration.
+It is worth noting that Spatial-Live supports multiple JSON files, and these files should be placed within the same "json" folder for easy integration.
 The following content is extracted from the ROI_kidney.json file.

 .. code-block:: json